unicode-org/icu/docs/userguide/dev/sync/custom.md

 **Stability**

 This interface may change between ICU releases.
-The required set of functions may be be extended, or details of the behavior required may be altered.
+The required set of functions may be extended, or details of the behavior required may be altered.

 The types and functions defined by this interface reach deeply into the ICU implementation, and we need to retain the ability to make changes should the